nvlled/gl-docs/README.md

 ### Create An App

-After successful registration and login, create an app at http://www.globelabs.com.ph/apps/new or by clicking the **Create App** button.
+First, register and login at http://www.globelabs.com.ph/#!/developer/get-started.
+Then create an app at https://developer.globelabs.com.ph/apps/new or by clicking the **Create App** button.

 In order to create an app, user must fill out a minimum of required fields which are the following: